Thermal Area Law in Long-Range Interacting Systems

 \textit{Introduction.---} Quantum correlation and entanglement play pivotal roles in understanding quantum many-body systems from an information-theoretic standpoint.
 They help in identifying the exotic quantum phases~\cite{PhysRevLett.96.110404,PhysRevLett.96.110405,PhysRevB.82.155138} and serve as crucial resources in quantum information processing~\cite{RevModPhys.81.865}.
 One hallmark of quantum many-body systems is the area law for the ground state~\cite{RevModPhys.82.277}, which posits that the correlation and entanglement between two subsystems are constrained by the surface area of their interface.
 This principle has undergone extensive verification through both analytical and numerical approaches in a wide array of scenarios~\cite{PhysRevLett.90.227902,PhysRevA.66.042327,PhysRevLett.94.060503,PhysRevLett.96.100503,Hastings_2007,PhysRevA.80.052104,PhysRevB.85.195145,arad2013area,brandao2013area,kuwahara2019area,10.1145/3519935.3519962}.
 The area law not only elucidates the inherent complexities of quantum systems but also significantly enhances their simulatability using classical computers~\cite{landau2015polynomial,Arad2017}.

-The quantum Gibbs state describing thermal equilibrium obeys an analogous principle, known as the thermal area law, as long as the systems have short-range interactions~\cite{PhysRevLett.100.070502, PhysRevE.93.022128, PhysRevB.98.235154, PhysRevX.11.011047, Lemm2023thermalarealaw}.
-This law is reflected by the behavior of mutual information, which contains both classical and quantum correlations, as illustrated by the following inequality:
+The quantum Gibbs state describing thermal equilibrium obeys an analogous principle, known as the thermal area law, as long as the systems have short-range interactions~\cite{PhysRevLett.100.070502, PhysRevE.93.022128, PhysRevB.98.235154, PhysRevX.11.011047,Lemm2023thermalarealaw}.
+The thermal area law for the mutual information is written as

-where $\mathcal{I}$ represents the mutual information of the Gibbs state between two subsystems $A$ and $B$ at an inverse temperature $\beta$.
-Here, $\Vert H_{\partial A} \Vert$ denotes the operator norm of the boundary interaction Hamiltonian, defined as the sum of interactions whose supports intersect with the boundary $\partial A$ of $A$.
-In the short-range interacting case, the norm of these boundary interactions scales with the boundary area $|\partial A|$, thereby affirming the thermal area law.
-This law is not only relevant to mutual information but also extends to a wider range of bipartite information measures~\cite{PhysRevE.93.022128,PhysRevB.98.235154,PhysRevX.11.011047}.
-We also note that a recent study has further clarified that genuine quantum correlations cannot be as large as the system size for short-range interacting systems~\cite{kuwahara2022exponential}.
+where $\mathcal{I}$ represents the mutual information of the Gibbs state between two subsystems $A$ and $B$ at inverse temperature $\beta$.
+Here, $|\partial A|$ denotes the size of the boundary between $A$ and $B$.
+The thermal area law is not only relevant to the mutual information but also extends to a wider range of bipartite information measures~\cite{PhysRevE.93.022128,PhysRevB.98.235154,PhysRevX.11.011047}.
+We note that a recent study has further clarified that genuine quantum correlations for the Gibbs state also cannot be as large as the system size for short-range interacting systems~\cite{kuwahara2022exponential}.